-Skype has been available as a mobile app and desktop app for a while, but now, for the first time, you can access the service's web-based client in order to instant message and video call your friends.
+Of course, Skype has been available as a mobile app and desktop app for a long time, but you can also use its web-based client in order to instant message and video call your friends or colleagues.

 The web app also requires a browser plug-in for certain features, which you can read all about below.

 Skype for Web is essentially a full-featured, web-based version of Skype.
 It automatically loads all your contacts and conversations in the browser

 You would use Skype for Web if you’re away from home, for instance, and don't have access to your smartphone or your computer.
 You could also use it if you just don't want to install the native app on your device.